HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 Those should be filled in manually.
 Be careful when editing metadata that was automatically generated as you might make the resulting CDF file non-compliant.

-Putting it all together here is complete example
+Putting it all together, here is complete example

     >>> from hermes_core.timedata import HermesData
     >>> import astropy.units as u